eaasi/user-handbook/source/overview/install/setup.rst

 .. code-block:: sh

-  $ sudo docker exec -it eaasi-nginx kill -SIGHUP 1
+  $ sudo docker kill -s SIGHUP eaasi-nginx

 If your network configuration involves a web proxy you may also need to restart the ``nghttpx`` proxy service running inside EaaSI's ``eaas`` Docker container.
 If encountering issues with SSL renewal, try running the following command as an initial troubleshooting step: